microsoft/microcode/docs/manual.md

 -   `Backspace` for `B` button
 -   Keep moving the cursor `Up` to go back a screen, if `Backspace` is not available;
     for example, if you are using a 5-input switch panel.
+-   Keep moving `Right` or `Left` to wrap around the user interface; for example, if you are using a 2-input switch panel.

 #### Gamepads